krother/software-engineering-python/how_to_take_over_a_legacy_project/problems_with_legacy_code.md

 Experienced programmers can create problematic code, too.
 In the first place, an experienced programmer is very good to have: They write sophisticated programs incredibly quickly, master new technologies and make them work.
 Such programmers are rare and valuable.

 The problem is that sometimes it takes another experienced programmer to understand their code.
 One example of such code is called **code golf**.
-The programmer tried to make the program work with as few key strokes as possible:
+In code golf, the programmer tries to implement a program with as few key strokes as possible:

     return zip(nested, [str(x) for x in data[1:] if x.at < 1.5])

 The moment an experienced programmer departs and leaves a lot of functional but hardly maintainable code, the project can suddenly go into debt.

-As long as great programmers are in short supply, you need to find a workaround.
+As long as great programmers are in short supply, you need to find alternatives.

 ### 4. Python
 Python is not the best language to support legacy code.
 Pythons built-in method to check whether a program looks ok is importing modules.
 Importing gives you SyntaxErrors and the most crude exceptions.
 Unfortunately, Python does not provide you with anything more.

-Even a simple bug like the following will go unnoticed:
+Even a simple typo bug like the following will go unnoticed:

     def get_modification_name(id):
          return DATABASE.get(idx)

-Strictly typed languages like Java and C are fundamentally different.
+Strictly typed languages like Java and C are fundamentally different in this aspect.
 They enforce strict rules on variable types and method signatures that are checked automatically while compiling a program.
+Without additional tests, Java and C code that compiles is much more reliable than Python code.

-Therefore, Python is not very good at telling whether the code you took over is working.
-You need to add tools to improve maintainability by yourself.
+Summarizing, Python is not very good at telling whether the code you took over is working.
+You need to add engineering tools to improve maintainability by yourself.

 ### Conclusion

 Technical debt is a serious problem when taking over a project.
 It can slow down development or even lead to a standstill.
-To avoid that situation, you need to figure out what the pitfalls in a project are.
+To avoid pitfalls, you need to figure out the strenghts and weaknesses of the code you are taking over.

-The next section gives you tools to analyze a project you just got on your desk.
+The next section gives you tools to assess a project you just got on your desk.